junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "I'm doing it on Michael's order," Castiel announces grimly.

 "Sure, sure, whatever you say," Azazel turns back, leading the way.
 "But at the end of the day, you'll still be known as the angel that let Lucifer out.
 I don't know what the humans would think about that, but we demons?
-We own you a flag."
+We own you a pennant."

 "For God's sake, we don't care what the humans think," Castiel snaps impatiently.
 "Will you shut up and just lead the way?
 Or do I have to burn your brain out and open the cage myself?
 I can do that too.
 Gladly."